Netflix/falcor/MIGRATIONS.md

     });
 ```

+##### Cons
+* The knowledge of leaves were required.
+* Potential additional network requests could be made.
+* Always async.
+* Not very simple to explain how this works.

 The new `deref` works from the output of `ModelResponse`, so the same thing could be
 accomplished with the following.
 ```javascript